lexerdev/documentation/source/index.md

 ## Support

 Our team are here to help you build an integration with any of our products, so please don't hesitate to reach out!
-Reach out via live chat within the Hub or [via email](mailto:support@lexer.io).
+Get in contact via live chat within the Hub or [email](mailto:support@lexer.io).